Omidyar Network

 Series A in 2019

-Healofy is an Indian parenting social network founded in 2016 by Gaurav Aggarwal and Shubham Maheshwari, headquartered in Bangalore, Karnataka.
-The platform serves as a peer-to-peer networking space for pregnant women and new mothers, facilitating interactions on maternity and childcare topics.
-Healofy offers a range of features, including a live newsfeed, free chats with pediatricians and gynecologists, and Q&A boards.
-Additionally, it provides resources such as activities for newborns and a baby name database.
-By enabling access to community support, medical advice, and relevant information, Healofy empowers women to navigate their parenting journey effectively, even in situations where internet access may be limited.
+Healofy is an Indian parenting social network based in Bangalore, Karnataka, founded in 2016 by Gaurav Aggarwal and Shubham Maheshwari.
+The platform is designed for pregnant women and new mothers to connect and share experiences related to maternity and childcare.
+It features a live newsfeed, enables free chat with pediatricians and gynecologists, and offers Q&A boards.
+Additionally, Healofy provides engaging activities for newborns and a database of baby names.
+This comprehensive platform allows women to access vital community support, advice, and medical resources, even in situations where internet access is limited.

 Goodera